Twice a week, under the shade of a tree, Fakia and Jemila meet with their female classmates to discuss everything from menstruation to marriage.

 “Every girl deserves to learn,” says Fakia.

-Support other girls throughout Ethiopia through our Girl Fund.
+Support other girls throughout Ethiopia by donating to imagine1day.
 Your donation will help us create strong Girls Clubs and empower young female leaders and communities to stand up for girls’ education.